Kong/docs.konghq.com/app/about/faq.md

 ## How can I migrate to Kong from another API Gateway?

-In case you are already using an existing API Gateway and thinking to migrate to Kong, you will need to take in considerations two steps:
+In case you are already using an existing API Gateway and thinking to migrate to Kong, you will need to take two steps in consideration:

 1) Migrate the data.
 Kong offers a RESTful API that you can use to migrate data from an existing API Gateway into Kong.
 Some API Gateways allow to export your